IBM/JSONata4Java/README.md

 # JSONata4Java
 This project provides an Open Source Java version of the JSONata project from https://jsonata.org

 JSONata was created by Andrew Coleman to provide many of the features that XPath and XQuery provide for XML, except these capabilities apply to JSON-structured data.
-The JavaScript implementation is described at the following websites%3a
+The JavaScript implementation is described at the following websites&colon;

 * [JSONata main site](http://jsonata.org/)
 * [Try JSONata -- experiment with commands](http://try.jsonata.org/)